String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes: Transition Trajectories in Reversible Markov Jump Processes

-i.e.~the probability of observing the process at $b$ amounts to it starting at $a$ and transitioning from there to $b$ in an arbitrary amount of time (including infinitely long, $T\to\infty$).
-Here, $V(a)$ can be interpreted as an arbitrary constant, and we can set $V(a)=0$.
-In this context, the function $V(x)$ is also called the \emph{quasi-potential}~\cite{freidlin-wentzell:2012}, which loosely generalizes the notion of a free energy to non-equilibrium systems.
+The quasipotential loosely quantifies the difficulty of reaching a point $x$ via the stochastic process and generalizes the notion of a free energy to non-equilibrium systems.
+It is connected to the invariant measure $\mu_\infty^\eps$ of the MJP through the relation $\lim_{\eps\to0} \eps \log \mu_\infty^\eps(A) = -\inf_{x\in A} V(x)$~(see~\cite[Chpt 4, Thm 4.3]{freidlin-wentzell:2012} for details).

-For transition trajectories between two fixed points $a$ and $b$, as depicted in figure~\ref{fig:example}, we need to generalize equation~(\ref{eq:quasipotential}) so that it holds true locally in each basin of attraction.
-Importantly, for the purpose of this discussion, a restriction of the arguments to single basins, and subsequent `stitching' of $V(x)$ to neighboring basins, proves to be sufficient to describe bi-stable transitions of the form of figure~\ref{fig:example}~\cite{graham:1987}.
-We will not consider cases of more generic attractors such as limit cycles, etc.
+For transition trajectories between two fixed points $a$ and $b$, as depicted in figure~\ref{fig:example}, we realize that the definition of the quasipotential~(\ref{eq:qp}) holds true locally in each basin of attraction.
+A restriction of the arguments to single basins, and subsequent `stitching' of $V(x)$ to neighboring basins~\cite{graham:1987}, proves to be sufficient to describe bi-stable transitions of the form of figure~\ref{fig:example}, as we will see in the next section.